MagnusAagaard/SensorFusion/README.md

 roslaunch nodes.launch

 # Downloading PX4
-git clone https://github.com/PX4/Firmware.git
-source /ubuntu_sim_ros_melodic.sh
-cd Firmware
-make px4_sitl_default gazebo
+Clone PX4 to a folder on your computer, NOT THIS GITHUB REPOSITORY! git clone https://github.com/PX4/Firmware.git cd ~path/to/this/repository source /ubuntu_sim_ros_melodic.sh cd ~path/to/cloned/px4/repository/Firmware make px4_sitl_default gazebo

-Add below to the bachrc file:
+Add below to the bachrc file: Note that the paths should be changed accordingly
 # Sourcing ROS and workspace
 source /opt/ros/melodic/setup.bash
 source /SensorFusion/autonomous_ws/develsetup.bash